DOCA Bifurcated Driver Model Reference Application

 60=DEBUG,

-70=TRACE> -j, --json <path> Parse command line flags from an input json file Program Flags: -a, --device device -r, --rep device representor -exp, --expert-mode set expert mode
+70=TRACE> --log-filter Filter logs from specific modules, separated by comma -j, --json <path> Parse command line flags from an input json file Program Flags: -a, --device device -r, --rep device representor -exp, --expert-mode set expert mode

 This usage printout can be printed to the command line using the -h (or --help) options: